Your budtenders are your cannabis customer’s first point of contact

 - Marketing and advertising of services

-- Reporting of Sales to local/state governments
+- Reporting of sales to local/state governments

-- Taxation of marijuana sales
+- Taxation of sales

-- Restriction of the sale of marijuana to minors
+- Elimination of sales to minors

 Review with your management team some strategies to ensure that your budtenders receive regular “refreshers” on important compliance issues.